Report: Powerful Illinois speaker Madigan recorded in probe

-A Chicago newspaper is reporting that a federal affidavit says the FBI secretly recorded Illinois' powerful House speaker in 2014 discussing a hotel development project and the possibility of its Chinese developer becoming a client of the speaker's private law firm.
+A Chicago newspaper reported Tuesday that a lengthy federal court affidavit says the FBI secretly recorded Illinois' powerful House speaker in 2014 discussing a hotel development project and the possibility of its Chinese developer becoming a client of the speaker's private law firm.

-Tuesday's Chicago Sun-Times' report on Michael Madigan suggests a federal investigation may cast a much wider net than first thought after it led to an attempted extortion charge this month against another Chicago alderman, Ed Burke.
+The Chicago Sun-Times report on Michael Madigan , a formidable powerbroker in Illinois for decades, suggests a federal investigation may cast a much wider net than first thought after it apparently led to an attempted extortion charge earlier this month against an influential Chicago alderman, Ed Burke.

-Madigan has been formidable powerbroker in Illinois for decades.
-The 76-year-old Chicago Democrat is the longest-serving current speaker of a Statehouse in the U.S. He's held the post almost continuously since 1983.
+Madigan, a 76-year-old Chicago Democrat, is the longest-serving current speaker of a Statehouse in the U.S. He has held the post almost continuously since 1983.
+The recent swearing in of Democratic Gov. J.B.
+Pritzker only boosted Madigan's influence by ending four years of divided government with Republican Bruce Rauner at the helm of state.

 Digital Access For Only $0.99